zachmatson/ArgMacros.jl/docs/src/index.md

 A `Dict{Symbol, Any}` is returned containing all of the argument variables, keyed by the argument names as *`Symbol`s*.
 You can use this version from any scope.
 The `Dict` type is mutable, and any type can be stored in any of its fields.
 Therefore, this version does not provide as strong of a guarantee about types to the compuler when argument values are used later.
-However, the values are guaranteed to be of the correct types when the `Dict` is first returned.
+However, the values will always be of the correct types when the `Dict` is first returned.

 ```julia
 function main()